 Meta could, however, do better when it comes to the headset’s volume control.
 It has built-in 3D audio (with an optional headphone socket), but in order to raise or lower the volume you have to reach for the buttons at the bottom front of the headset.
 Having the volume control mounted on either side of the headset, closer to your ears, would have been a more logical approach.

 - Excellent motion tracking

-Fortunately, once you clear that hurdle, the remainder of the Oculus Quest 2’s setup is much more intuitive.
+Fortunately, once you clear that hurdle, the remainder of the Meta Quest 2’s setup is much more intuitive.
 You’re guided through setting up the Touch Controllers, tweaking visual clarity by changing the distance between the lenses, and setting up a guardian boundary for unobstructed play.
 The latter needs resetting if you change rooms, but it warns you if you start straying.
 If you wear glasses there’s an additional insert that goes between the headset body and the foam eyepiece.

 Beat Saber, a rhythm game that can be more than a little frenetic, worked flawlessly and its four cameras were able to track our controller movements even when we dialed up the difficulty.
 You can, should you so desire, use the headset’s hand-tracking feature with some apps but, while it’s novel, it’s not a patch on using the controllers, and pinching to activate an on-screen object feels unnaturally clunky.

 The Quest 2 doesn’t pretend to be 4K, but, on native apps the graphics are sharp and there’s not a hint of stutter or slowdown.
 The lack of a trailing wire makes it easier to turn around without getting tangled and the headset handles fast turns admirably.
 We did indeed get between two and three hours of battery life out of it, which was about when we felt like we wanted to give our eyes a rest.
 However, if you’ve bought a longer cable, you can charge the Quest 2 while wearing it.